- Why the type of investor you choose changes everything

 For angel investors

 For private equity: get your financials audit-ready.
 Three to five years of clean accounts with revenue broken down by customer, product, and geography.
 If you've been running personal expenses through the business, stop now.
 Normalised EBITDA is what PE cares about most, and surprises in due diligence kill deals more reliably than any valuation disagreement.
-Document your processes, formalise the management team, know your main metrics cold: gross margin, net margin, customer concentration, recurring revenue percentage, year-on-year growth.
+Document your processes, formalise your management team, and know your main metrics cold: gross margin, net margin, customer concentration, recurring revenue percentage, year-on-year growth.

 For a sector-level view of where opportunities are concentrating in 2026, our small business investment opportunities UK guide covers returns, risks, and deal availability across ten sectors.